Elice History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Elice is one of the oldest family names to come from the Anglo-Saxon tribes of Britain.
 It is derived from the baptismal name for the son of Ellis. which "has for the most part been formed from the scripture name Elias, which does not occur as an Anglo-Saxon name, but which was in use in France as early as the days of Charlemagne, as a baptismal designation, and after wards gave to several families."
-CITATION[CLOSE]

 Early Origins of the Elice family